Distributed primal-dual algorithm for constrained multi-agent reinforcement learning under coupled policies: Convergence results

 where $h(\kappa,\kappa_{p})$ is defined as

 \end{theorem}

 The detailed analysis of Theorem~\ref{thelemmaofapproximatedpolicygradient} is provided in Section~\ref{AnalysisofTheoremthelemmaofapproximatedpolicygradient}.
-Theorem~\ref{thelemmaofapproximatedpolicygradient} establishes an upper bound on the error between the approximated policy gradient and the exact gradient.
-It serves as the foundation for the subsequent analysis of the convergence error of the proposed algorithm.
+Theorem~\ref{thelemmaofapproximatedpolicygradient} establishes an upper bound on the approximation error of the coupled policy gradient. {Compared to existing works~\cite{QuCLDC2020,YingNIPS2024} where the approximation error depends only on $\kappa$, the error bound here involves the joint function $h(\kappa,\kappa_p)$ of both $\kappa$ and $\kappa_p$, reflecting the additional approximation complexity introduced by the coupled policy structure.}

 For the constraints $\{c_{i}\}_{i\in\mathcal{N}}$ in problem (\ref{theproblemofCMARL}), we define $c_{max}=\max_{i\in\mathcal{N}}|c_{i}|$ and have the following theorem. \begin{theorem}[Convergence of parameter estimations] Suppose Assumptions~\ref{theassumptionofFOSP}-\ref{theassumptionoflearningrate} hold.
 In Algorithm~\ref{distributedscalableprimaldualAlgorithm}, for any $i,j\in\mathcal{N}$, there exists $\tilde{\mu}_{max}>\mu_{max}$, $L^{\mu}_{1}=\frac{R_{g}+c_{max}}{(1-\gamma^{1/2})N}$, and $L^{\theta}_{1}=\frac{BN(R_{f}+\tilde{\mu}_{max}R_{g})}{(1-\gamma)(1-\gamma^{1/2})}$, such that